PacificBiosciences/HiFi-16S-workflow/README.md

 is assigned as "uncultured" or "metagenome", it will go through the iterative assignment process just like the unclassified ASVs.

+* Some species in MSA 1003 demo data are missing!

+If you run this pipeline by default with PacBio's publicly available 192-plex replicates ATCC-MSA1003, some 0.02% bacteria may be missing depending on which replicates you use due to the default `min_asv_sample` and `min_asv_totalfreq` parameters.
+These bacteria may only have a few reads in 1/2 samples, so they're prone to getting filtered out.
+You can set the two parameters to 0 to disable filtering and the bacteria should pop out.
+However, in real dataset this may result in more false-positives.

 ## DISCLAIMER
 THIS WEBSITE AND CONTENT AND ALL SITE-RELATED SERVICES, INCLUDING ANY DATA, ARE PROVIDED "AS IS," WITH ALL FAULTS, WITH NO REPRESENTATIONS OR WARRANTIES